 Telephone: 6896 4111

 8. For a meal of sweet, sour and spicy – A Rashid Khan

-Mee Siam comes in two forms here - with ($5) and without ($3.50) mutton cubes.
-So far one of the best I’ve tasted with its slightly sweet, peanut-ty gravy and orange tinged vermicelli finished with neither too chewy nor gamey mutton cubes.
-The mee siam here is light on the tongue and not too jelat.
+At A Rashid Khan, mee siam comes in two forms – with ($5) and without ($3.50) mutton cubes.
+This mee siam is so far one of the best I’ve tasted, with its slightly sweet, peanut-ty gravy, orange-tinged vermicelli, and the mutton cubes that are neither too chewy nor gamey.
+It’s light on the tongue and not too jelat.

 It is hard to find quality Japanese hotpot at affordable prices.
 But here at Tsukada Nojo, you get to savour their specialty hotpot Bijin Nabe, a chicken collagen hot pot served with organic vegetables.

-There’s a catch though: the hotpot is only available for dinner on weekdays and there’s a two person minimum order.
-That said, you get a generous portion of locally-grown organic vegetables, amongst other hotpot regulars like prawns and enoki mushrooms.
+There’s a catch though: the hotpot is only available for dinner on weekdays and there’s a 2-person minimum order.
+That said, you get a generous portion of locally-grown organic vegetables, amongst other hotpot ingredients like prawns and enoki mushrooms.
 Queues snake around the corner for this outlet so be prepared to wait for more than 30 minutes.

 They also sell a large variety of food from Western to Japanese and even local favorites like Mee Siam.